roddds/idler/README.md

 Files:

     \idler.py          The actual script, plus some other functions.
 Launch this file.
     \idle.py           The launcher script.
     \inv.py            Tools for snooping on people's inventories.
     \tf2.py            Swixel's interface for Valve's TF2 Web API.
     \config.ini        Write the path to Steam, your API key and your username:passwords here.
     \menu.py           Renders the menu you see after running idler.py.
+    \idling.log        Stores information about drops and other activity on idler.
     \README            This file.
+    \ignorelist.txt    Add to this file names of items you don't care about (e.g Crates).
+                       Comes with a few examples you can delete or add your own.
+    \updater.py        Retrieves the latest version of this program from github.com.
+    \lastversion.txt   Contains information about the latest version of this program.

 Dependencies and Requirements: